keithesanks-prog/prompt-eval-tool/README.md

    - Select a **Judge Model** for evaluation (with temperature control)
    - Select a **Generator Model** for answer generation (with temperature control)
    - **Note:** If you check the "Use Structured Output (Gemini)" checkbox, a warning will appear reminding you to keep it unticked and use Pydantic validation instead
+   - Choose a **Prompt Detail Level** (Detailed, Focused, Minimal) to experiment with different instruction densities for the generator

 3. **Select prompt type**:
    - **EMT (Emotion Matching Task)**: Generate intervention plans based on class performance scores
    - **Curriculum**: Generate curriculum-based interventions based on grade level and skill areas

+> If the EMT input doesn’t specify `deficient_area`, the app automatically picks the lowest-performing EMT dimension based on the averages you provide.

 4. **Enter JSON input data**:
    - **For EMT**: Provide scores and metadata (see example format below)